Milk

 Hemp Seeds

-Philadelphia-based dietitian Kelly Jones, MS, RDN, CSSD is a big fan of shelled hemp seeds in smoothies.
-Hemp adds plant-based protein, healthy fats and iron.
+Dietitian Kelly Jones, MS, RDN, CSSD is a big fan of shelled hemp seeds in smoothies.
+Hemp adds plant-based protein for smoothies, plus healthy fats and iron.
 It also creates a nice, smooth texture.
-Find all sorts of healthy recipes to eat on the go.
+Add it to this refreshing cucumber-melon smoothie.

 Chia Seeds

 Lots of fiber, plant-based protein and omega-3 fatty acids make these little black seeds a perfect addition to any smoothie.
-If the texture makes your skin crawl, blend them up first, then add in remaining smoothie ingredients.
-Look for more creative uses for chia seeds.
+If you don’t love the texture, blend them up first, then add in the other smoothie ingredients.
+Replace the whey protein powder for chia seeds in this Brain Food Smoothie.

 Beans